northwestcoder/googledoc_fromappscript_appsheet/advanced/README.md

 _There are some comments in code which may assist as well_

 This example is married up to this [publicly available app](https://www.appsheet.com/samples/Companion-app-for-a-Google-App-Script-Example?appGuidString=6666b2ca-9819-403c-951f-f85a101d7e06) running on appsheet.com.
-You need to make a copy of this app first, it will not work as-is (because the app is marked as a public example so cannot be modified)
+You need to make a copy of this app first, it will not work as-is (because the app is marked as a public example so cannot be modified, and it also has the Rest API feature disabled)